 The Lions Club of Green Point Avoca have made a decision to discontinue their management of the Regatta and a new committee of Putt Putt enthusiasts has been formed to provide the continuity of this iconic Central Coast event.

-Planning is now underway for the 2018 Regatta which will be the 20th Anniversary of the event and we look forward to welcoming all comers to the Regatta weekend.
+Planning is now underway for the 2019 Regatta which will still be the 20th Anniversary of the event and we look forward to welcoming all comers to the Regatta weekend.

 Meet the Committee